 Contact a Texas Drunk Driving Accident Lawyer

-If you have been injured in a drunk driving accident, you need an experienced lawyer who can make a strong case for a civil lawsuit.
-At The Button Law Firm, we can work with investigators to help gather evidence related to your crash—even if the other driver was not charged with a DWI.
-We can also go over the details of your case to determine whether there is the liability for damages on the part of the person or business that provided alcohol to the negligent driver.
+If you have been injured by a drunk driver, you need an experienced lawyer for a civil lawsuit.
+At the Button Law Firm, we work with investigators to help gather evidence related to your crash—even if the other driver was not charged with Driving While Intoxicated (DWI).
+We can also go over the details of your case to determine whether there is a liability for damages on the part of the person or business that provided alcohol to the negligent driver.

 Because there are deadlines for filing a car accident claim, we recommend that you contact us as soon as possible after the crash.
 Connect with us or call us at 214-888-2216 if you or a loved one are the victims of a drunk driver.